teoaldridge/fishpondsbristol.uk/README.md

 # fishpondsbristol.uk
 This is the first website I made independently, using HTML, CSS and Bootstrap.
 It serves my local park, community garden and a local community hall which hosts classes and other events.

 !!!
-I could not upload all the files on github because the files are too big.
+I could not upload all the files of this website on github because they are too big.
 Therefore I only uploaded the files of the portal page.

 You can visit the website here: